34-Year-Old Linebacker – Free Agent

 Elvis Dumervil Contract Information:

-Signed a multi-year deal with the Ravens in March of 2013.
+Signed a two-year contract with the 49ers in June of 2017.

 To instantly reveal our fantasy analysis of every player – including Elvis Dumervil – simply subscribe now.

 |2018 Proj||34||Subscribe now to see our 2018 projections for Elvis Dumervil|

 Age is determined on September 1st of each season.